Crozzers/screen_brightness_control/README.md

 If none of these programs can be called a `ScreenBrightnessError` is raised

 **How to fix it:**
-Install light (recommended), xrandr, ddcutil or xbacklight using your system package manager:
+Install `xrandr`, `ddcutil`, `light`, or `xbacklight` using your system package manager.
+See the installation section at the top of this document for instructions on how to do so.

-* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr` or `sudo pacman -S ddcutil` or `sudo pacman -S xorg-xbacklight`
-* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils` or `sudo apt install ddcutil` or `sudo apt install xbacklight`
-* Fedora: `sudo dnf install light` or `sudo dnf install libXrandr` or `sudo dnf install xbacklight`

 ### I call `set_brightness()` and nothing happens on Linux
 **Why this happens:**
 Light requires root access to run, which is usually provided when you manually install it using you package manager.
-If you installed xbacklight or xrandr, it only supports Intel (and sometimes NVidia) graphics, not AMD.
+If you installed xrandr or xbacklight, it only supports graphics drivers that support RandR.
 If you installed ddcutil, this requires root access to run for every query.

 **How to fix it:**
-Install Light by following [these steps](https://github.com/haikarainen/light#installation).
+If you installed light: install Light by following [these steps](https://github.com/haikarainen/light#installation).
 Make sure to run the install as sudo
+If you installed xrandr or xbacklight: make sure your graphics drivers support RandR.
+If you installed ddcutil: make sure to run the script with root permissions

 ### Using the `display` kwarg does nothing/creates exceptions on Linux